satyar73/ChatBot/frontend/README.md

 - The backend cache service can optionally consider session context when caching

 ## Error Handling

-The frontend includes comprehensive error handling for API issues:
+The frontend includes error handling for API issues:

-- Detailed error messages for failed requests
+- Error messages for failed requests
 - Automatic session recovery when possible
 - Graceful fallbacks for backend service issues